How to Become a Real Estate Agent

 Step 5: Apply for your Virginia Real Estate Salesperson License

 The next step is to affiliate with a brokerage firm and apply for your license!
 A good brokerage firm will have applications preprinted and will help you complete the document as well as send it to DPOR for you.
 A license will not be issued until your application is 100% accurate and complete, all documentation and fees attached ($170), and fingerprints that have been sent to DPOR.
 You can find the application here (the salesperson activate form) The interactive form is fillable, but hand-completed applications are accepted too. http://www.dpor.virginia.gov/Boards/Real-Estate/Forms/Salesperson/#activate The managing or principal broker MUST sign the application.
+Your selected brokerage firm should help you complete this application and send it in for you.
+Do not send it in without a broker, or you will be filing for an inactive license.
+Then you will have to pay an additional $60 to activate/transfer it when you do find a broker.

 When your application is received at DPOR, it is first sent to the finance department where they take your money (cash your check or charge your credit card).
 Then the application is forwarded to the appropriate board.
 This process can take as little as 1-2 weeks or as long as 4-6 weeks during heavy licensing periods (typically the first few months of the year).
 The DPOR offices are closed on weekends and every holiday, so take this into consideration while you wait for them to process your application.
 You can check to see if your license has been issued by using the “License Lookup” menu item on the left-hand side of the DPOR website.
 Once your license has been issued, you are a legal licensed real estate agent (not a REALTOR).
 The paper license (that hangs in the brokerage firm) along with your pocket license are sent directly to the brokerage firm you affiliated with.